 DR THOMAS HOWARD

 Tom received his Ph.D. from the University of Sheffield, where, as a BBSRC Case Award student with Advanced Technologies (Cambridge) Ltd., he explored metabolic engineering of primary metabolism for crop yield improvement.
-He has published research on a number of different aspects of the genetic and biochemical regulation of carbon flux in plants and microbes.
 His research interests include carbon metabolism, metabolic engineering, bioengineering, and the combination of laboratory automation and data-driven engineering.
 He has supported several iGEM teams since 2012.

 DR ALICE BANKS

 Alice received her PhD from the University of Bristol, where she focussed on drug discovery and the elucidation of novel biosynthetic pathways from basidiomycete fungi.
 This was followed by a short EPSRC funded research project as part of the BristolBridge initiative: a multidisciplinary approach to tackling antimicrobial resistance.
-The focus here was to manipulate fungal biosynthetic pathways for the generation of novel antimicrobial secondary metabolites.
-In October 2016, Alice moved to Newcastle University to begin her role as a Research Associate in the Howard Group.
-This current EPSRC funded project looks to investigate the potential of combining synthetic gene networks with functional materials to develop novel, stimuli-responsive devices using cell-free protein synthesis.
+In October 2016, Alice moved to Newcastle University to begin her work in the Howard Group.

 DR MATTHEW PEAKE

 Senior Research Technician

 Matt received his PhD in Biomedical Engineering and Medical Physics from Keele University in 2001.
 Matt has a wide range of experience of many molecular and biochemical techniques employed in the lab. and generally attempts to keep everyone in line!